eosnetworkfoundation/grant-framework/applications/TheLostDiamond_BjornOmsland.md

 ## Development Status

-We have a working MVP that has been used for testing the application in several single-event races in Norway. https://cptblackbill.com/
+We have a working MVP that has been used for testing the application in several single-event races in Norway and for testing The Lost Diamond global adventure race during the Milestone 1 period.

 The smartcontract is located on the EOS-Mainnet account cptblackbill.
 The code is available at https://github.com/bjornomsland/CaptainBlackBillSmartContract

 The frontend is developed in NodeJs and hosted on Google Clouds.

-Different single-event races can have different unique domain names.
-E.g. our biggest single-event race is “Discover Oslo Adventure Race”.
-We will host our third Discover Oslo Adventure Race on June 11th. https://opplevoslo.app The feedback from our Discover Oslo participants has been exceptionally good.
-98% say they will participate in the upcoming Discover Oslo race.

-Development, testing and feedback from all the single-event races is the foundation for our main goal - launching The Lost Diamond 24/7 Global Adventure Race.
-The Lost Diamond 24/7 Global Adventure Race is ready for Test Marketing, where the goal is to find out how many people will participate in a pure crypto-based adventure race and see if we can obtain a 22% monthly growth rate.
+We need (and are working to get funding for) The Lost Diamond app.
+To improve user experience.

 ## Development Roadmap

 **Marketing Roadmap**

-The first milestone (2 months duration) is to get a baseline of 100 non-tech people paying a $7 dollar monthly subscription fee to participate in The Lost Diamond adventure race.
+Continuously publish at least three YouTube-videos per week.
+Publish, test, learn and improve on every video.

 ### Overview

-- **Total Estimated Duration:** 2 months (for the first milestone)
+- **Total Estimated Duration:** 24 months
-- **Full-Time Equivalent (FTE):**  1 FTE
+- **Full-Time Equivalent (FTE):**  3 FTE
-- **Total Costs:** 10,000 USD (for the first milestone.
-The whole project will take two years and the estimated total need for funding is $500,000 USD)
+- **Total Costs:** 1,000,000 USD

 ### Milestone 1 — Prove that TheLostDiamond MVP can get a baseline of 100 participants and obtain a 22% monthly growth rate.